sophiacho1/starter-hugo-academic/content/authors/admin/_index.md

 &#128640; I also like to keep myself involved in the start-up space.
 I'm currently sourcing and conducting industry research for Plug and Play.
 Previously, I've worked at Treasure Data and Element AI.

 This coming fall, I'll be a Head Teaching Fellow for CS 50, Harvard's introductory computer science course.

+In my free time, I enjoy playing the cello.